-Will this policy force me to publish in open access journals?
+Will this proposed policy force me to publish in open access journals?

 No, absolutely not.
 In fact, the policy is likely to be more useful to authors who typically publish in subscription journals by giving you greater freedom to share with audiences who lack access to those publications and would otherwise be unable to read your scholarship.